Updated: Nov 14, 2020

 Criteria: Over-Ear + Semi-Open

-Price range: 20 € - 50 € Explanation: I keep my headphone reviews as simple as possible and in blog form.
-For the most part, headphones in a similar price range and with comparable technical characteristics are compared as shootout.
-The price does not play a role in the rating.
-It is also dynamic, depending on the current listening experience.
+Price range: 20 € - 50 € Explanation: I keep my experience report as simple as possible during the shootout.
+For the most part, headphones in a similar price range and with comparable technical characteristics are compared.
+The price does not play a role in the evaluation.
+The rating is also dynamic, depending on the current listening experience.
 The weighting of sound and handling is 2:1.

 HD681 EVO HD668 B HD672